 - Previous close to current low

 Upon TR being determined, the ATR can be calculated.
 The process is mathematically involved; at its core, it is an exponential moving average of select TR values.
+To keep the ATR current, the exponential moving average is used in favour of a simple moving average.
 Fortunately for active forex traders, the ATR indicator may be calculated automatically by the software trading platform.

 The primary purpose of ATR is to identify market volatility.
 It is not concerned with the direction of price action, only its momentum.
 High ATR readings indicate an active market, while low ATRs suggest consolidation.
 While ATRs do not specifically establish support and resistance levels, they are frequently used to confirm the validity of such price points.